oss6/vf-core-service-discovery/README.md

 Each pipeline step extends from the previous step.
-Each component item (discovery item) goes through these steps.
+Each pipeline item (containing the discovery item and additional information) goes through these steps.

 ### <a name="module-documentation-pipeline-steps-get-components"></a>`getComponents`